Muskoka © Benedek, instock

 On the Move

-What are some other ways that you can reduce your footprint?
 Read our #GreenStepByStep blog series for more tips.

-2. #GreenStepByStep: reduce, reuse, recycle… refuse?
+2. Reduce, reuse, recycle… refuse?

-3. #GreenStepByStep: bugging out
+3. Bugging out

 Healthy mature forest canopy © David Coulson